 Annual Fundraising Letter

 Thank you to all of those who have responded!
 We appreciate your support, at every level.
-We are about to begin to contact all those whom we have not yet heard from.
-PLEASE save us the time, expense and effort by responding today to the appeal you received for your annual contribution to MCJC for 2019.
-If you value the Jewish community and its programs, please help support it.
-If you would like to pay at a future date in 2019, let us know and we will send you a reminder then.
-If you have questions or concerns, please email Donna Montag at Montag@mcn.org or call her at 877-3243, preferably in the early evening.
+We will soon begin to contact those from whom we have not yet heard.
+We all need our community, especially in these trying times, and MCJC is here for you through online Shabbat services, meetings, classes, and afternoon chats.
+We also provide short-term financial help through our Adele Saxe Tzedakah Fund, and food for those who need it through our Mitzvah Freezer.
+Please help support your Jewish community and its programs.
+Should you wish to pay at a future date in 2020, let us know and we will remind you then.
+If you have questions or concerns, please email Donna Montag at Montag@mcn.org or call her at 877-3243.

 MCJC Board Meetings

-The MCJC board meets monthly at 5:30 PM at the shul.
-The April meeting will be on the 17th.
-If you would like to attend a meeting, please leave a message on the phone at the shul, 964-6146.
+The MCJC board meets monthly at 5:30 PM.
+It used to meet at our beloved shul, but now it meets via ZOOM.
+The April meeting will be on the 16th.
+If you would like to attend part of the meeting, please contact board member Susan Tubbesing at susan.tubbesing @gmail.com, and efforts will be made to patch you in.

 Thanks For Mailing The Newsletter

-We are grateful to Ceril Lisbon for preparing the March Megillah for mailing, and then facing rain, wind, and local flooding in order to get the issues to the post office.
-If you volunteer for a future folding, stamping, and mailing project, you can do it at home, or another spot of your choosing, in about two hours.
-It’s a mitzvah!
-Please contact Sarah at 962-0565 or email@example.com.
+We are grateful to Mina Cohen for preparing the March Megillah for mailing.
+Volunteer for a future folding, stamping, and mailing project, and you can do it at home, or another spot of your choosing, in about two hours.
+If you are tired of watching Youtube videos and want to fill your time productively, please contact Sarah at 962-0565 or firstname.lastname@example.org.

 The Mendocino Megillah is published in three formats: hardcopy, emailed PDF, and online web page.
 You can subscribe to the hardcopy version and have it mailed to you, you can subscribe to the email PDF/ online version, or you can receive both.
 The Megillah is posted on the MCJC website www.mcjc.org/newsletter.